-In today’s complicated and ever changing view of the health care system one thing is clear, we need to understand how self-care (self-management) helps us achieve better health care.
-Most all health care providers would agree that patients benefit from both a health care and self-care approach to quality care.
+In today’s complicated and ever-changing view of healthcare, one thing is clear: we need to understand how self-care (self-management) helps us achieve better health.
+The research-based Chronic Disease Self-Management Program lists “working with providers” as one of the tools in the self-management toolbox.
+Patients benefit from a collaborative healthcare and self-care approach to achieve quality care.

-- It’s smart communication – Stay compliant with your health care team’s directives.
-Report back.
-It’s alright to tell them something did or did not work for you.
+- Self-care includes smart communication.
+Stay compliant with your healthcare team’s directives.
+Report back any concerns, new symptoms, and if something did or did not work for you.

 - Keep and maintain your healthcare appointments.
 Use your primary physician’s office instead of emergency room visits when possible.

 - Self-care includes lifestyle adaptions like physical and mental practices.
 Daily physical activity, good nutrition and mindfulness support better health.

 - You cannot be your own best health expert if you do not know your numbers.
 Get annual exams to find out your A1c, Body Mass Index (BMI), cholesterol, lipids, and other common panel screenings.
 Don’t be afraid to ask questions.